• Skip to primary navigation

 Once you’ve run out of coal cards and prizes, add a few more layers for good measure and set it aside for whenever you’re ready to play!

-Saran Wrap Ball Game Rules
+How to Play the Saran Wrap Game

 There are a lot of variations on the saran wrap game out there, but this is how to play this particular version.